Share

 Written by: Joshua de Silva

-Capital Expenditure, abbreviated as CapEx, is a financial term used to describe the investments that an organization makes into long-term projects.
-These large investments aim to generate future income and broaden revenue streams, such as making investments into property, equipment, or technology.
-Capital expenditure is an essential component of financial planning, capital budgeting, and cash-flow management for organizations of all sizes.
+Capital Expenditure, abbreviated as CapEx, is a financial term used to describe the capital investments that an organization makes into long-term projects.
+These capital investments aim to generate future income and broaden revenue streams, such as making investments into property, equipment, or technology.
+Capital expenditure is an essential component of financial planning, capital planning, and cash-flow management for organizations of all sizes.

-In this article, we will define capital expenditure, highlight the differences between CapEx and OpEx, explain how and why to calculate CapEx, and explore examples of capital expenditure in every-day business environments.
+In this article, we will define capital expenditure, highlight the differences between CapEx and OpEx, explain how to calculate CapEx, discuss why capital expenditure is important and beneficial to businesses, and explore everyday examples of capital expenditures.

 What is CapEx?